modular/modular/KGEN/docs/public/programming-manual.md

 and it's useful when you want to avoid copies.

-For example, you will notably see the `owned` convention on destructors and on consuming move initializers.
+For example, you will notably see the `owned` convention on destructors and on consuming move constructor.
 For example, our `MyString` type from earlier can be defined as follows:

 ```mojo